-Welcome to the 244th Field Artillery Battalion, XII Corps, Third United States Army home.
+Welcome to the official website of the 244th Field Artillery Battalion, XII Corps, Third United States Army.

-My father, 1st.
-Lt.
-Thomas B. Marriott, Jr., replied to me when I asked him about a photo with a coffin being placed on a caisson.
-His reply, “It’s the funeral of a man from the 244th.”
-I asked why do you have it since the photo wasn’t taken in Europe during the war.
-His reply, “This man was killed in the line of duty here in the U.S., one of the original members of the Battalion and I wanted every member of the Battalion to be remembered, it’s the only existing photo” of Pvt.
-Joseph Creevey.
+My father, 1st Lt.
+Thomas B. Marriott, Jr., once shared a story with me regarding a photograph featuring a coffin being transported on a caisson.
+He explained that it depicted the funeral of a member of the 244th.
+Curious about the origin of the photo, I asked why he had it since it wasn’t taken in Europe during the war.
+He responded that the individual was killed in the line of duty in the United States, was one of the original members of the Battalion, and that he wanted to ensure every member was remembered.
+He also mentioned that it was the only existing photograph of Private Joseph Creevey.

-I asked my mother about the 244th and my father’s roll in it.
-She told me of a CD created by Harvey Dexter, son of S/Sgt.
-Harvey A. Dexter “A” Battery, that she believed my brother had.
+I inquired with my mother about the 244th and my father’s role within it.
+She mentioned a CD created by Harvey Dexter, son of S/Sgt.
+Harvey A. Dexter of “A” Battery, which she believed my brother had.
+My brother kindly provided me with a copy of the CD, which included After Action Reports, journal reports, and photographs.
+Harvey Dexter conducted thorough research and had attended several Battalion reunions, during which he connected with many of the 244th veterans and collected their stories.

-In 2013 after several years of research and knowing nothing about creating a web page I decided to create this one.
-It seemed the best way to remember the 244th and honor its men.
+In 2013, after several years of research and with limited experience in website development, I decided to create this site.
+It serves as a meaningful way to commemorate the 244th Battalion and honor its members and their contributions.

 Also for your reference